iyer-karthik/udacity-dand/p0/README.md

 \*_trip_data.csv_ - Information about each trip taken using the bike share system.

-\*_weather_data.csv_ - Weather information by day for one station in each city in the bike share progra
+\*_weather_data.csv_ - Weather information by day for one station in each city in the bike share program.

+(Please note that _201508_trip_data.csv_ is too large to be uploaded here.
+If you want to replicate the results, let me know and I will send you the file.)